 These filters have a MERV rating of 1721, depending on the model.
 This rating demonstrates how well a filter can pull out pollutants from the air.

-Because of their high-efficiency filtration capabilities, HEPA filters are thick and can reduce airflow.
-It’s important to check with Midland Air Service Experts to make sure your heating and cooling system can handle one.
+Because of their high-efficiency filtration abilities, HEPA filters are dense and can reduce airflow.
+It’s important to ask Midland Air Service Experts to make sure your heating and cooling system can handle one.

 Media air cleaners are sturdier than common air filters.
 They’re often four to five times wider—or more.
 This barrier mounts tightly against your HVAC system.